RahafTahayneh/work-order/README.md

 In this project I have developed a search application with react and mobx libraries.
 A user can view/search for workers and view thier orders,, and sort the orders by latest earliest by using a switch.

 App uses react router to route to different components.

+This is an assigment rekated with Hatchways for this link https://storage.googleapis.com/hatchways-app.appspot.com/assessments/data/instructions/f-x-1/Front-end%20Assessment%20-%20Work%20Orders-1HCF7DCEXFTDJJ5WTSYI.pdf.

 <!-- INSTALLATION -->